techidaily/site-games-able/source/_posts/ensuring-smooth-gameplay-with-regular-ps5-control-resets.md

 ![How to clean dirty dualsense controller](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/How-to-clean-dualsense-before.jpg)
 3. Push the pointy, thin object into the hole (stop when you feel you've pushed the reset button) and hold for five seconds.

  When you turn the controller back on, it should be able to automatically sync with your PS5 and turn it on.
 But if it fails, plug it into the PS5 with a USB-C cable and press the**Power button** on the console to turn it on and re-sync the controller.
-Now, you should be able to use your controller to the full, including the[DualSense's hidden features](https://www.makeuseof.com/ps5-dualsense-controller-hidden-features/) .
+Now, you should be able to use your controller to the full, including the [DualSense's hidden features](https://www.makeuseof.com/ps5-dualsense-controller-hidden-features/) .

 ## When Should You Reset Your PS5 Controller?